 You are leader of the team you have to show habit of deep work in your behavior then your words will be backed by your actions and everyone in your team will follow that

-- How do I eliminate distractions?
+- How do I keep feeling motivated for achievements ?

 This is actually a very good and hard question to answer.
 I find that it has to be integrated in at bookends of the day to be done consistently.
 This is something I really struggle with and tend to do best in the morning.
 Also there are certain project's which get help from those who I manage who i can encourage deep work with or to do independently and share how went.